 The authorized capital of Killam consists of an unlimited number of Units and an unlimited number of Special Voting Units.
 Special Voting Units are only issued in tandem with the issuance of securities exchangeable into Units.
-As at March 28, 2023, 117,199,789 Units and 3,898,020 Special Voting Units were issued and outstanding.
+As at March 28, 2024, 118,689,511 Units and 3,898,020 Special Voting Units were issued and outstanding.

-A unitholder is entitled to one vote in respect of each matter to be voted upon at the Meeting for each Unit registered in his or her name as at the close of business on March 22, 2023 (the "Record Date").
-Only unitholders of record on the books of Killam as of the close of business on the Record Date are entitled to receive notice of and vote at the Meeting.
+A unitholder is entitled to one vote in respect of each matter to be voted upon at the Meeting for each Unit registered in his or her name as at the close of business on March 26, 2024 (the "Record Date").
+Only unitholders of record on the books of Killam as at the close of business on the Record Date are entitled to receive notice of and vote at the Meeting.